primiano/perfetto-docs/docs/case-studies/memory.md

   be in two states:
     * **Clean** (only for file-backed pages): the contents of the page are the same of the contents on-disk.
 The kernel can evict clean pages more easily in case of memory pressure.
-This is beacause if they should be needed again, the kernel knows it can re-create its contents by reading them from the underlying file.
+This is because if they should be needed again, the kernel knows it can re-create its contents by reading them from the underlying file.
     * **Dirty**: the contents of the page diverge from the disk, or (in most cases), the page has no disk backing (i.e. it's _anonymous_).
 Dirty pages cannot be evicted because doing so would cause data loss.
 However they can be swapped out on disk or ZRAM, if present.
-* **Swappped**: a dirty page can be written to the swap file on disk (on most Linux desktop distributions) or compressed (on Android and CrOS through [ZRAM](https://source.android.com/devices/tech/perf/low-ram#zram)).
-The page will stay stapped until a new page fault on its virtual address happens, at which point the kernel will bring it back in main memory.
+* **Swapped**: a dirty page can be written to the swap file on disk (on most Linux desktop distributions) or compressed (on Android and CrOS through [ZRAM](https://source.android.com/devices/tech/perf/low-ram#zram)).
+The page will stay swapped until a new page fault on its virtual address happens, at which point the kernel will bring it back in main memory.
-* **Not present**: no page fault ever happpened on the page or the page was clean and later was evicted.
+* **Not present**: no page fault ever happened on the page or the page was clean and later was evicted.

 It is generally more important to reduce the amount of _dirty_ memory as that